A Dallas Cowboys football blog

 So what are the major takeaways from all of this?

-The biggest, to me, is the reality that big money spent on anyone who doesn't play doesn't seem to be worth it.
-We saw numerous instances where bad teams stayed bad and good teams stayed good, and the swing in Win-Loss records compared to money spent just doesn't add up.
+The biggest, to me, is the reality that big money spent on anyone who doesn’t play quarterback doesn’t seem to be worth it.
+We saw numerous instances where bad teams stayed bad and good teams stayed good, and the swing in Win-Loss records compared to money spent just doesn’t add up.

 Over five years, these teams who spent big in free agency won a net total of 24.5 more games than they had the year before.
 Adjusting for duplicates, that averages out to just around one win per team per season.